JoshSadiq/IL2232/RNN/README.md

-Project name:IL2232 Time series analysis
+# Project name: IL2232 Time series analysis
-Project part: The implementation of RNN of esp32 Hengzhen Yuan
+## Project part: The implementation of RNN of esp32
+### Hengzhen Yuan

 The main project can be divided into two parts.The first one is building and training the RNN model on PC